nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. User requests to list students
 2. AddressBook shows a list of students
-3. User requests to delete a specific students in the list
+3. User requests to delete a specific student in the list
-4. AddressBook deletes the students
+4. AddressBook deletes the student

     Use case ends.